 Students with disabilities on an Individualized Education Plan (IEP) must be included in all state and district-wide assessments.
 The IEP team determines annually how the student will participate in state and district-wide assessments - with or without accommodations, or using alternate assessment.

-The OAAP measures academic achievement of alternate achievement standards; these standards differ in complexity from the standards of the state curriculum.
-Students accessing these standards will have an IEP containing rigorous and measurable goals; the student's IEP will also contain objectives/short-term benchmarks.
+The Oklahoma Alternate Assessment Program (OAAP) is a component of the Oklahoma School Testing Program (OSTP) and consists of two alternate assessments.
+The OAAP is intended for students with the most significant cognitive disabilities who can not participate in the general assessment, even with accommodations.
+The OAAP measures the academic achievement of alternate achievement standards which differ in complexity from the standards of the state curriculum.
+Students accessing these standards will have an IEP containing rigorous and measurable goals, and the student's IEP will also contain objectives/short-term benchmarks.
 The OAAP is intended for a very small population of students with the most significant cognitive disabilities who meet the state-established Criteria Checklist.
 For federal accountability purposes, only one percent of all tested students can participate in the OAAP.

-- In order for a student to participate in the OAAP:
+In order for a student to participate in the OAAP:

 (i) The IEP team must determine annually that the alternate assessment is most appropriate for the student; and

 (ii) The student must meet the state-established Criteria Checklist.

 |Pearson portfolio upload||January 9 - May 12, 2017|

 OAAP Weekly Updates and memos contain timely information regarding the state's alternate assessment.
 OAAP Weekly Updates are disseminated through electronic mailing lists.
 Please contact Special Education Services at (405) 521-3351 if you wish to subscribe to the mailing list.